A romantic getaway with Pepper Trail Resorts, Wayanad

 To our delight we were welcomed by early monsoon shower, which lasted for few minutes, giving us a glimpse how beautiful this little paradise is after getting drenched.

 Here comes the second best part of our stay at The Pepper Trails, we were served scrumptious, authentic Kerala three course meal throughout our stay which was prepared and customized according to our needs.

 Our first meal was the lunch, as we arrived here early afternoon and it consisted of boiled rice, Mambazha Pulissery (sweet and tangy ripe mango curry), Cheera Thoran (Spinach stir fry), chutney, Vendakka Theeyal (Lady Finger curry) and Payasam for dessert.

 For dinner that night we were served Banana leaf Kizihi as a starter, local coconut and rice rotis with ladyfinger curry and Ela Ada with ice cream.
 Having eaten every bite of these we retired to bed early as we had started quite early from Bangalore that morning.

-Our second day was filled with activities, as we were tempted to try everything what the resort was offering.
+Our second day was filled with activities, as we were tempted to try everything the resort was offering.
 We started off with a delicious breakfast, our favorite Idiyappam and vegetable stew was served.

 As I loved the mango curry from our previous lunch, I had requested the staff to serve us again the same and they obliged to do so.
-After a relaxing siesta, we next planned to walk around the plantation and their herb garden, go for coracle ride in spring water reservoir.
+After a relaxing siesta, we next planned to walk around the plantation and their herb garden, go for a coracle ride in spring water reservoir.

 The highlight of our dinner on second night here was the Watermelon and tender coconut soufflé, which was something we both were having for the first time and it was utterly delicious.